-This function should be called as soon as possible when initiating a new output dataset.
+This function should be called as soon as possible when initiating a dataset output.
+It is used internally within SCR for timing the cost of output operations.
 The SCR implementation uses this call as the starting point to time the cost of the checkpoint in order to optimize the checkpoint frequency via SCR_Need_checkpoint.